Federal Student Loan Forgiveness FAQ

 The income limits refer specifically to your adjusted gross income from either 2020 or 2021, but not 2022.

-Do I need to do anything to get forgiveness if I qualify?
+Do I need to do anything to get student loan forgiveness if I qualify?

 If you are not in an income driven repayment plan you will almost certainly have to apply.
 There is no application currently available, the Department of Education is working to set up an application process before the end of the year.